-This report by Energy Safety summarises statistical information about electrical incidents in Western Australia during the 2013-14 fiscal year.
+This report by Energy Safety summarises statistical information about electrical incidents in Western Australia during 2014-15 fiscal year.
 Energy Safety is the electricity regulator in Western Australia.

-The report provides historical information about how safely the State's industry and general community are operating in the supply and use of electricity.
+The report provides information on how safely the State's industry and general community are operating in the supply and use of electricity.